Danbooru

 Source is "Japan at War" edited by Haruko T. Cook and Theodore F. Cook.
 New York: The New Press, 1992, page 301.

-Updated by percobaan almost 10 years ago
+Updated by percobaan over 10 years ago

 0 Reply